 Design and Technology/Biology KS3: The science behind dietary fibre

-Radio 1Extra DJ Twin B explains how his breakfast rich in fibre gives him the energy for his show.
+Radio 1Xtra DJ Twin B explains how his breakfast rich in fibre gives him the energy for his show.
+Meanwhile, Stefan Gates uses a chemical replica of your gut to show how fibre creates gas.

-Graphics, interviews, food experiments and commentary shows the importance of soluble and insoluble dietary fibre in the diet, rich food sources, and its function in the body.
+The importance of soluble and insoluble dietary fibre in the diet, rich food sources, and its function in the body are discussed.

 The difference between soluble and insoluble fibre is explained, and the way each of these relates to the speed of movement through the digestive tract to prevent constipation and diarrhoea.